-Mofo Pubs is currently seeking sexually explicit erotica manuscripts that are over 25,000 words.
+Mofo Pubs is currently seeking sexually explicit erotica and erotic romance manuscripts that are over 25,000 words.
 We also periodically have themed submission calls for short story anthologies.

 We have a strong preference for literary erotica, but are open to reading well-written erotic submissions that fall under the umbrella of other secondary genres.

 We are unlikely to accept submissions that are not character-driven.
 We want vivid, three-dimensional characters.
 Stories featuring original, compelling premises and plots will be given preference over traditional romance tropes and clichés, although if you can tell a classic story with a unique twist we want to see it.
 (Porn tropes will be rejected unless they are used in service of the best satire ever.)

 All pairings and orientations are welcome.
 We are also looking for novel spins on faery tales and well-known (public domain) literary characters.

 Please do not submit stories that involve animals (unless mythological or extinct), characters under eighteen, copyrighted characters, incest, or rape.
 Dubious consent is a maybe, as is pseudo-incest, if done well.
 Like Lolita well—except the characters totally have to be over eighteen.

 We’re looking for well-written works by writers with strong voices and the potential to publish multiple works.
 Write what turns you on.
 If your story doesn’t make you wet or hard, it’s probably not for us.
 Polished, professional manuscripts only.
 We want smart, sexy, well-written smut.

 Please note that our use of words like ‘smut’ is somewhat tongue-in-cheek.
 We are not looking for ‘stroke stories,’ but erotica in the more classic sense of the genre.